MichaelTeti/NEMO/scripts/allensdk_scripts/README.md

                         If specified, will not write out stimuli or trace data.
   --no_rfs              If specified, will not write out receptive fields.
+  --n_workers N_WORKERS
+                        Number of datasets to write in parallel.
 ```

 To extract the data downloaded in the previous step, we use the following command: